King Kurt

 King Kurt are a rock-n-roll band from the UK.
 They formed in 1981 and split up in 1988, although they have reformed sporadically and played a reunion concert in 2010 or the Psychobilly Meeting in Spain 2024.
-They are best known for their hit single, "Destination Zululand" (1983).
+They are best known for their song, "Destination Zululand" (1983).

 Formation

-The band began as Rockin' Kurt and his Sauer Krauts in 1981, with Jef Harvey on vocals, John Reddington on guitar, Bert Boustead on bass guitar, Alan "Maggot" Power on "saxamaphone" and Rory Lyons on drums.
+The band began as Rockin' Kurt and his Saur Krauts in 1981, with Jef Harvey on vocals, John Reddington on guitar, Bert Boustead on bass guitar, Alan "Maggot" Power on saxophone and Rory Lyons on drums.
 Paul "Thwack" Laventhol joined on guitar at their third gig in July 1981, and the name was shortened to King Kurt later that year.

 Notoriety

 Harvey left in 1982 to be replaced by Gary "The Smeg" Cayton as vocalist, and it was at Harvey's farewell concert at the 101 Club in Battersea, London that the infamous "food fight" gigs started.
 The band were known for their stage performances in which eggs and bags of flour were thrown around both on and off stage.
 Free haircuts and other audience participation included stage props such as "The Wheel of Misfortune", a wheel on which a fan was strapped and fed Snakebite through a tube.
 Themed concerts included "Kurt Skirts", where admittance was refused to men unless wearing a skirt, or Easter concerts with the band dressed as legionaries, angels on flying trapeze, and an extra in a loincloth on a cross at the back of the stage.